Code-Institute-Submissions/Touchdown/README.md

 To clone this project from GitHub:

-1. Follow this link to the <a href="https://github.com/DanielBradford/Touchdown">Project GitHub repository</a>.
+1. Follow this link to the <a href="https://github.com/DanielBradford/Touchdown" target="_blank">Project GitHub repository</a>.
 1. Under the repository name, click **"Clone or download"**.
 1. In the Clone with HTTPs section, copy the clone URL for the repository.
 1. In your local IDE open Terminal/Git Bash.